Hiking (and camping) at Wolfberg Cracks & Arch

 At some places it was quite steep down, but once again, the rock formations were stunning

-Today was hotter than yesterday and there was not really any shade once we’ve got on to the jeep trail.
+Today was hotter than yesterday and there was not really any shade for us to hide under once we’ve got to the jeep trail.
 We were almost out of water and had to sparingly use the drinking water between us (maybe we’ve used too much water for the whiskey last night 😋).

 The jeep trail we had to follow without any shade against the hot sun

-Once we’ve got to the starting point of the Wolfberg cracks, we saw many cars in the parking area.
-There were quite a lot of hikers on the route today and we were glad we’ve almost walked on our own yesterday.
+Once we’ve got to the starting point of the Wolfberg cracks, we saw plenty of cars in the parking area.
+There were quite a lot of hikers on the route today and we were now glad we’ve almost walked on our own yesterday.

-Almost at the starting point of our hike yesterday … and probably still another 3km to our campsite
+Almost at the starting point of yesterday’s hike … but still another 3km to our campsite

 We drank our last bit of water at the starting point of the hike and could hardly wait to get back to our camping spot at Sanddrif!

-It was an amazing hiking adventure and as always, the Cederberg gave us renewed energy – what a wonderful place!
+It was an amazing hiking adventure and as always, the Cederberg Mountains gave us renewed energy and a peaceful mind – what a wonderful place!